Queen Letizia of Spain flew to Mexico City on 13th November to attend a working meeting of the Mexican Red Cross at its

 For the beginning of the 2 days visit, Queen chose a classy professional look from Hugo Boss.

 She chose Checked-cotton ‘Karolie’ jacket with fringing.
 The ‘Karolie’ jacket is described as a detailed, characterful suit separate in soft cotton canvas feminine, the straight-fit piece has a detailed, modern check and fringed edging at the placket.
 It is finished with exclusive gold-tone buttons at the front and a contemporary collarless silhouette.

 Letizia paired the jacket with Regular-fit navy Acrylic trousers in yarn-dyed fabric from Hugo Boss.
 This crisp pair features a pin-tuck pleat, side slash pockets, a regular rise and a button-and-hook closure.
 The trouser is retailing at £159.00.

 Queen was seen carrying Loewe Large Double Pouch navy blue bag.

 Letizia chose blue suede court shoes from Massimo Dutti.
 Court shoes with a blue suede finish and black fabric toe cap detail.
-They feature leather lining and insoles and a metallic front detail on the heel and currently available on the official store for £79.95.
+They feature leather lining and insoles and a metallic front detail on the heel and are currently available in the official store for £79.95.

 Her Chanel Comète Earrings complimented the whole look.
 The elegant earrings are available for USD 5900.